The biggest change to Australian payroll in years

 Yes – partly.
 The underlying 12% rate continues, but the ATO is introducing a new calculation basis called qualifying earnings (QE) that broadens beyond Ordinary Time Earnings to include certain additional payments.
 SG must be calculated as 12% of QE, and QE must be reported through STP at each pay event.
 Affinity is implementing QE inside the platform, so customers will get the new calculation basis automatically – no manual reconfiguration required.

-Pay runs paid on or after 1 July 2026 may be subject to payday super requirements, including regular pay runs, off-cycle pays, pay adjustments, final pays and back pays.
+Pay runs paid on or after 1 July 2026 are subject to Payday Super requirements, including regular pay runs, off-cycle pays, pay adjustments, final pays and back pays.

 Is the employer still responsible if the clearing house is late?

 Affinity is updating the platform to handle the new STP reporting basis, enhancing super validation in employee self-service and in the platform itself, and adding more flexible super payment options.
-Customers do not need to take any action today — we will provide detailed guidance well ahead of 1 July 2026.
+Affinity is handling the platform changes, and detailed guidance is available to help customers prepare ahead of 1 July 2026.

 Will historical payroll data be affected?